 Non-admitted care encompasses services provided to patients who do not undergo a formal admission process and do not occupy a hospital bed.

-For example, services provided by hospitals:
+For example, non-admitted services may be provided in:

-- in hospital outpatient clinics
+- hospital outpatient clinics

-- in community based clinics
+- community based clinics

-- in patients’ homes.
+- patients’ homes.

-The Independent Health and Aged Care Pricing Authority (IHACPA) is currently working to develop a new classification for non-admitted care services, the Australian Non-Admitted Care Classification (ANACC).
+IHACPA is currently working to develop a new classification for non-admitted care services, through the Australian Non-Admitted Classification Project.